eficode/robotframework-imagehorizonlibrary/README.md

-# Image Horizon Library
+# ImageHorizonLibrary

-This is the Robot Framework library to run [pyautogui](https://github.com/asweigart/pyautogui).
+This library provides the facilities to automate GUIs based on image recognition similar to Sikuli.
+This library wraps [pyautogui](https://github.com/asweigart/pyautogui) to achieve this.

 ## Prerequisites